EvananSemprun/EvananSemprun/README.md

 # 💫 About Me:
-💻ingeniero en computación en proceso de transformarse en desarrollador full stack  / Computer Science student in process of becoming a full stack developer
+💻ingeniero en computación en proceso de transformarse en desarrollador full stack
+💻computer engineer in the process of becoming a full stack developer